2023 Calaveras County Grape Stomp Competition

 Sacramento Area

-If you’re starting in Sacramento, you have a couple of options to get to Murphys.
+If you’re starting in Sacramento, you have a couple of options for getting to Murphys.
 For one, you can take CA Highway 99 southward to connect to CA Highway 12.
-Highway 12 will then connect you to Highway 49, which travels through Angels Camp before reaching Murphys.
+Highway 12 will connect you to Highway 49, which travels through Angels Camp before reaching Murphys.
 For another option, take CA Highway 50 east to CA Highway 16 from Sacramento.
 Once on Highway 16, you can connect to Highway 49 just north of Amador.
-This route passes through the historic communities of Sutter Creek and Jackson in Amador County then San Andreas and Angels Camp in Calaveras County.
+This route passes through the historic communities of Sutter Creek and Jackson in Amador County, followed by San Andreas and Angels Camp in Calaveras County.
 Both routes to Murphys from Sacramento will take you about two hours.

 Fresno, Merced, Modesto Area

 The most straightforward route for you to take from these Central California cities is via CA Highway 99 North to Highway 4 East.
-However, if you use a navigational app, you might have to travel along rural roads, in order to make your connection to Highway 4.
+However, if you use a navigational app, you might have to travel along rural roads to connect to Highway 4.
 Another route for you to consider is CA Highway 99 North to Merced, then rural roads that pass through historic Jamestown and Sonora in Tuolumne County.

 Related: Visit Merced, the Gateway to Yosemite